GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

   url: https://twitter.com/tanin
 ---

 Since the inception of our Playframework system in Scala, we used `scala.Enumeration` with [Slick](https://github.com/slick/slick).
+We translate an enum to string (using `toString`) when storing it in the database.
 Here was how we did it:

 ```
 import slick.jdbc.PostgresProfile.api._